wintermist/Lenovo-Yoga-710-14IKB-Hackintosh/README.md

 **NOTE:** When I first got this laptop, I upgraded the RAM from 4GB to 8GB.
 The included 240GB LITE-ON SSD died within two years, so I replaced it with a Crucial MX500 M.2 SSD.
 When I first installed High Sierra on this laptop, I swapped the Intel 8260NGW card with a Lenovo branded BCM94352Z.
 Replacement of the WLAN+Bluetooth combo card is probably unnecessary because of successful efforts to support Intel WiFi cards under macOS.
 All the details of these replaced components are in the above list.

 # Important
-- This EFI is for **macOS Monterey only**.
-You have to replace _BlueToolFixup.kext_ with _BrcmBluetoothInjector.kext_ if you want to boot Big Sur.
+- You have to replace _BlueToolFixup.kext_ with _BrcmBluetoothInjector.kext_ if you want to boot Big Sur.
-- XhciPortLimit is broken in Big Sur 11.3 and above, so you can't boot Big Sur (11.3+) and Monterey without properly configured USBMap.kext.
+- XhciPortLimit is broken in Big Sur 11.3 and above, so you can't boot Big Sur (11.3+), Monterey (and Ventura) without properly configured USBMap.kext.
 You must properly map your USB ports using an older macOS (Catalina, for example) before you attempt booting Big Sur 11.3+.

 # Working
 - Graphics (with QE/CI)